 The system preferably includes at least one Advertising System Server 600.
-The main roles of the Advertising System Server 600 are to store Advertisements 50, transfer the Advertisements 50 to the Local Computer 500, and 45 downloading advertisements and other information in the collect user feedback.
-The Local Computer 500 will initiate communication with the Advertising System Server 600.
+The main roles of the Advertising System Server 600 are to store Advertisements 50, transfer the Advertisements 50 to the Local Computer 500, and collect user feedback.
+The Local Computer 500 will initiate 50 communication with the Advertising System Server 600.
 Each user is assigned a unique user-ID which can not be changed by the user.
 This user-ID is used by the Advertising System Server 600 to track each user's activity, including which Advertisements 50 have been downloaded to the user.

 When the Local Computer 500 connects to the Advertising System Server 600, the Local Computer 500 will upload the user's user-ID and the configuration and user preference information to the Advertising System Server 600.
 The Advertising System Server 600 uses this information to select the next Advertisement 50 to be downloaded.
 The Local Computer 500 also may directly request a specific advertisement through the use of a unique Advertisement-ID 55 assigned to each Advertisement 50.
-If feedback information has been collected it also will be uploaded when the Local Computer 500 connects to the Advertising System Service.
+If feedback informa-Local Computer 500 connects to the Advertising System Service.

-In an alternate embodiment of the present invention, the selected advertisement may be stored on any one of the 65 plurality of advertising system servers connected to the Network 700.
+In an alternate embodiment of the present invention, the selected advertisement may be stored on any one of the plurality of advertising system servers connected to the Network 700.
 In this embodiment, the Local Computer 500 initiates communication with a predetermined advertising system server.
 The predetermined advertising system server will select the next Advertisement 50 to be downloaded and transmit the network address of the advertising system server storing the Advertisement 50.
 The Local Computer 500 uses the transmitted network address to request the selected Advertisement 50 from the appropriate advertising system server.

-The Advertisements 50 stored on the Advertising System languages.
+The Advertisements 50 stored on the Advertising System Server 600 may be translatable to one or more natural languages.
 The Advertising System Server 600 will use each user's native language-ID to transmit the appropriate natural language version of the Advertisement 50.

-2. Advertising System Server Software Architecture
+2. Advertising System Server Software Architecture a.
+Software Modules

-FIG. 3 is a functional block diagram of a software architecture of the Advertising System Server 600 embodying the invention.
+FIG. 3 is a functional block diagram of a software architecture of the Advertising System Server 600 embody-2.0 ing the invention.

 The Local Computer 500 initially connects to the Connection Manager 710 which is responsible for allocating an available Job Manager 720 and returning its address to the agent.
 The Job Manager 720 then handles all further conversation with the Local Computer 500.
 As noted above, the architecture optionally allows for a plurality of advertising system servers each running a plurality of Job Managers 720.
 Thus, the Job Manager address returned to the Local Computer 500 may contain both the Internet address of the server and the process identification.
-The Job Manager 720 identifies and authenticates the user-ID against the Server
+The Job Manager 720 identifies and authenticates the user-ID against the Server Database 730.

-The Job Manager 720 creates a Network Job 725 for each user it communicates with.
-Each Network Job 725 communicates with the Local Computer 500 to select and download Advertisements 50; collect feedback from the Local Comfrom contests, etc.; and upgrades and installs the Local Computer 500 software versions.
-The Network Job 725 is responsible for selecting the next downloaded Advertisement 50 based on user configuration and preference data as described herein.
+The Job Manager 720 creates a Network Job 725 for each on-line services such as America Online, available from 35 user it communicates with.
+Each Network Job 725 communicates with the Local Computer 500 to select and download Advertisements 50; collect feedback from the Local Computer 500; check the user's participation and any awards from contests, etc.; and upgrades and installs the Local Computer 500 software versions.
+The Network Job 725 is 40 responsible for selecting the next downloaded Advertisement 50 based on user configuration and preference data as described herein.